Lsx0802/discriminative/README.md

 # Attention guided discriminative feature learning and adaptive fusion for grading hepatocellular carcinoma with Contrast-enhanced MR

-Code for this paper.
-Comming soon.
+Code and example for this paper.